-This Chapter provides the minimum requirements for the structural design and analysis of new and existing commercial (i.e., non-nuclear) structures, systems, components (SSCs), to include non-building structures and, as applicable, programmatic equipment.
-Such designs/analyses are performed using the International Building Code (IBC) and International Existing Building Code (IEBC), which are "commercial codes" with the LANL site-specific requirements as noted below.
-Section numbers are in reference to the 2015 IBC.
+This Chapter provides the minimum requirements for the structural design and analysis of new and existing commercial (i.e., non-nuclear) Risk Category I and II structures, systems, and components (SSCs), including nonbuilding structures, nonstructural components and as applicable, programmatic equipment.
+Such designs/analyses are performed using the International Building Code (IBC) and International Existing Building Code (IEBC), along with LANL site-specific requirements as noted below.
+Section numbers are in reference to the 2021 IBC, unless noted otherwise.